 Four Reasons Runners Should Get into the Pool

 I don’t hate swimming, and I also don’t have a bitter relationship with it.
 The fact of the matter is, I enjoy other activities more.
-As a child, teenager and college student, I spent so much time swimming competitively that I’m still burnt out.
-Now that I’m unable to do certain activities, such as running, I got back into pool.
-After swimming for a few weeks, I remembered swimming does have it’s benefits.
+As a child, teenager, and college student, I spent so much time swimming competitively that I’m still burnt out.
+Even at the D3 Collegiate level, many swimmers spend 10-14 hours weekly at swim practices.

 Less pressure on your joints